SwissalpS/minetest_drawers/doc/contribute.md

 * [x] allow removing unknown items really fast but don't allow putting them in drawers
 * [x] don't allow players to put in bigger stacks into empty drawers than can't even fit on a stack of that item; let alone a drawer without upgrades.
+* [ ] tested that tags don't stay behind and appear an new location when jumped with jumpdrive

 Drawer Cabinet Pipeworks
 -------------------------